open-telemetry/opentelemetry-dotnet/README.md

 | Console              | [![MyGet Nightly][OpenTelemetry-exporter-console-myget-image]][OpenTelemetry-exporter-console-myget-url]         |                                                                                                                  |

-## OpenTelemetry Tracing QuickStart: collecting data
+## OpenTelemetry Tracing QuickStart: Collecting Data

 You can use OpenTelemetry API to instrument code and report data.
 Check out [Tracing API overview](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/overview.md) to learn more about distributed tracing.

 In the examples below we demonstrate how to create and enrich spans though OpenTelemetry API.

-OpenTelemetry also provides auto-collectors for ASP.NET Core, HttpClient calls (.NET Core) and Azure SDKs - [configuration](#configuration) section demonstrates how to enable it.
+OpenTelemetry also provides auto-collectors for ASP.NET Core & ASP.NET incoming requests and HttpClient (.NET Core & .NET Framework), SqlClient, & Azure SDK outgoing requests.
+See the [configuration](#configuration) section for examples detailing how to enable auto-collection.

 ### Obtaining tracer